Netcracker/KubeMarine/documentation/Installation.md

 In case of enabling predefined plugins the labels will be set during the installation procedure automatically.

 **Warnings:**
-In case of using PSS the application that installed on Kubernetes cluster should be matched with PSS profiles (`privileged`, `baseline`, `restricted`).
-Those profiles may be set by labling the namespace so as it described above for predifined plugins.
-For more information see the official Kubernetes documentation.
 Pay attention to the fact that for Kubernetes versions higher than v1.23 the PSS option implicitly enabled by default in `kube-apiserver` [Feature Gates](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/).
 Therefor PSS labels on namespaces shouldn't be set even if you Kubernetes cluster is deployed without PSS enabled.